redesgtt/bcast_ids/README.md

 ![alt text](https://user-images.githubusercontent.com/69505347/100358073-e75c2200-2ff5-11eb-829d-a3e66906109b.png)

 The system will also generate the following files:
-- **JSON files: (time is represented as a integer number expressed in seconds since the epoch, in UTC)**
+- **JSON files (time is represented as a integer number expressed in seconds since the epoch, in UTC)**

 | File name  | Description |
 | ------------- | ------------- |